Tender Process

 The tender process is the structured method of inviting, receiving, evaluating, and awarding contractor bids for construction work packages.

-The tender process also sets the tone for the entire construction phase.
+The tender process sets the tone for the entire construction phase.
 A well-run tender — clear documentation, fair process, reasonable evaluation period — signals to contractors that you're a professional developer who will manage the project properly.
-A messy tender — incomplete drawings, unrealistic deadlines, constant changes — signals the opposite and often results in inflated prices because contractors price the risk of working with you.
+A messy tender — incomplete drawings, unrealistic deadlines, constant scope changes during the tender period — signals the opposite.
+Experienced contractors price that risk.
+You'll pay more for being disorganised, even if you never see it itemised on the tender form.

 How UpScale Handles This